Can You Cultivate Critical Thinking With Infographics?

 You’re probably thinking, “That’s great and all, but how do I get students to use infographics?”
 Odds are, they already are!

 You can see it in 1st and 2nd grade classrooms, when they create charts to show the things they’ve counted.
 We see it with 4th and 5th grade students who have to draw a diagram of the states of water.
-Middle school students use plot maps to track a classic story, and high school students use them in presentations of historical events.
+Middle school teachers can use infographics to teach classic literature and high school students use them in presentations of historical events.

 The only difference in any of these scenarios is the student’s level of current knowledge.
 Regardless of the age of your students, they can create images that display their understanding of the material.
 Using great infographic rubrics can help teachers objectively see how a student’s infographic measures up to CCSS, and also ensure that the graphic contains all the necessary information from the unit or lesson.